Type of Appointment: Full - time, Management Personnel Plan (MPP II)

 CLOSING DATE AND HOW TO APPLY

-This posting will continue to be available until the position is filled.
-For application information and materials, visit our website at www.cpp.edu/hr and refer to Job ID #63076.
+Review of complete applications will begin October 15, 2021 and will continue until the position is filled.
+For application information and materials, visit our website at www.cpp.edu/hr and refer to Job #63210.
 All candidates must submit: (1) a formal University application (2) a letter of interest which explains in detail and, where possible, provides examples of how the candidate meets the qualifications specified in this announcement; (3) a current résumé or curriculum vitae; and (4) the names, titles, addresses and telephone numbers of three references who can provide assessments of the applicant's professional experience, accomplishments and prospect for success in this position.

 A background check must satisfactorily be completed before a candidate can be offered this position.
 Failure to satisfactorily complete the background check may affect the application status of applicants or continued employment of current CSU employees who apply for this position.
 The background check consists of the following: Employment verification, education verification, reference checks, and checks of the following systems and databases: National Social Security Number/Address Locator, Felony/Misdemeanor, National Criminal Database, Federal Criminal, Department of Motor Vehicles, and National Sex Offender Registry.